Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 - To get reverse complement:
 	- Get matching nucleotide for every nucleotide (A->T C->G)
 		- It is currently in 3' 5' format
-	- Reverse to turn into
+	- Reverse to turn into 5' 3' format.